tomas-fryza/vhdl-course/Labs/01-gates/README.md

 2. Try several online graphics simulators, such as [CircuitVerse](https://circuitverse.org/), [Logicly](https://logic.ly/), [CircuitLab](https://www.circuitlab.com/), [simulatorIO](https://simulator.io/), [LogicEmu](https://lodev.org/logicemu/), and compare their options.

-## Submission of the assignment
+## Lab assignment

+1. Verification of Boolean postulates: VHDL code, simulated time waveform, link to your playground.
+2. Verification of Distributive laws: VHDL code, simulated time waveform, link to your playground.

-Use BUT e-learning and before the next lab, submit the following tasks in the form of a single PDF file:
+The deadline for submitting the assignment is before the start of the next laboratory exercise.
+Use BUT e-learning web page and submit a single PDF file.

-* Link to your GitHub repository
-* VHDL code and testbench for Boolean postulates
-* VHDL code and testbench for Distributive laws